FOR MORE INFORMATION

 Send compliance forms by email to DentalAmalgam@

 Effective July 15th, 2017 the Federal Environmental Protection Agency (EPA) announced new effluent guidelines for dental practices that discharge wastewater associated with the placement or removal of mercury containing amalgam (40 CFR Part 441).
 Dental practices that place or remove mercury-containing amalgam, in or from patients, must submit a periodic certification to the control authority verifying that specific Best Management Practices (BMPs) are being followed.
 The federally mandated BMPs necessitate the installation, operation, and maintenance of best available technology, amalgam separators, to reduce the discharge of mercury-containing solids to the City of Portland’s (City) Publicly-Owned Treatment Works (POTW).
 The City has been delegated authority from the state of Oregon’s Department of Environmental Quality (DEQ) to ensure that the dental practices who discharge to the City of Portland comply with the required Best Management Practices.
-If your facility receives a sewer utility bill from the Portland Water Bureau, your control authority and reporting responsibility is to the City of Portland.
+If your facility discharges to the City of Portland’s sanitary sewer, your control authority and reporting responsibility is to the City of Portland.
+Facilities located in the following surrounding districts have contributing agreements to send a portion of their sewer to City of Portland: Clackamas, Gresham, Dunthrope-Riverdale, Lake Oswego, Milwaukie, Tualatin, Hillsboro, and West Hills Service District.
+If your dental facility is in a contributing jurisdictions and you receive a notice, your location has been identified by a sewer mapping database as a discharger to the City of Portland.
+These facilities will be required to submit annual compliance certification materials to the City of Portland only.
 The City’s annual reporting requirements are more stringent than the federal EPA requirement of a one-time compliance report unless your facility is exempt from the rule.
 The City of Portland will send reminders and/or certification documents annually to your facility if your dental practice is subject to the rule.

 Dental amalgam — typically referred to as a “silver filling" — is made of two nearly equal parts; liquid mercury, and a powder containing a mixture of silver, tin, copper, zinc, and other metals.
 The pollutant of concern in this alloy is the heavy metal mercury, which can have a bioaccumulative toxic effect that persists when introduced into the environment, especially in aquatic ecosystems.
 Amalgam discharged to City of Portland wastewater treatment facilities has the potential to enter local waterways through discharge to the Willamette and Columbia Rivers.
 Controlling amalgam discharges benefits the health of our local ecosystems.